OsamabinAdnan/openaisdk_PanaversityYT/DiffbetOpenRouterLiteLLM_sirAsharib/README.md

 ## OpenRouter Implementation

 OpenRouter provides a unified API gateway to access multiple AI models through a single endpoint.
+Below are the terminal outputs of the file `try_openrouter.py`.

 ![OpenRouter Architecture](Assets/openrouter.png)